-Deliverables: Professional Services Fees

-INTENSIVE OUTPATIENT PROGRAM (IOP)

-Defined As: Intensive Outpatient Treatment (IOP for "Intensive Outpatient Program") is a primary treatment program recommended in some circumstances based on an evidenced based assessment where it is indicated that the person is needing a higher level of care that regular Outpatient Groups but is less restrictive than residential or inpatient detox.
-IOP sessionsmust be evidenced based and are usually held at least 3 days a week for 2-3 hours a day.
+INTENSIVE OUTPATIENT PROGRAM (IOP) Defined As: Intensive Outpatient Treatment (IOP for "Intensive Outpatient Program") is a primary treatment program recommended in some circumstances based on an evidenced based assessment where it is indicated that the participant needs a higher level of care that regular Outpatient Groups but is less restrictive than residential or inpatient detox.
+IOP sessions must be an evidenced based curriculum and are usually held at least 3 days a week for 2-3 hours a day.
 These groups should be small of no more than 10-12 persons per group.
-"Step - down/Up" IOP may also be considered in this category. \$30.00 Per Unit Hour

-Deliverables: Professional Services Fees

-INDIVIDUAL TREATMENT Defined As: Individual therapy services include the provision of insight- priented, cognitive behavioral, psycho-educational & evidence-based practices, methods & interventions, substance abuse and addiction counseling, and supportive therapy with the focus of reaching goals established within a treatment plan. \$20.00 Per Unit Hour

-Deliverables: Professional Services Fees

-CLINICAL/THERAPEUTICALLY NEEDED CASE MANAGEMENT SERVICES Defined As: Linking, advocating and providing referrals to prosocial services that have been therapeutically identified as needed.
-This must be documented in the individualized treatment plan and progress notes as vital for the person's progress in the program and that without which progress towards treatment goals and objectives may be hindered. \$20.00 Per Unit Hour

-Deliverables: Professional Services Fees

-THERAPY Defined As: A group that includes the provision of cognitive
+"Step - down/up" IOP may also be considered in this category.
+Deliverables: Professional Services \$30.00 Per Unit Hour Denverables.
+I folessional Services rces INDIVIDUAL TREATMENT Defined As: Individual therapy services include the provision of insight- oriented, cognitive behavioral, psycho-educational & evidence-based practices, methods & interventions, substance use or dependency counseling, and supportive therapy with the focus of reaching goals established within a treatment plan. \$20.00 Per Unit Hour Deliverables: Professional Services Fees CLINICAL/THERAPEUTICALLY NEEDED CASE MANAGEMENT SERVICES Defined As: Linking, advocating, and providing referrals to prosocial services that have been therapeutically identified as needed.
+This must be documented in the individualized treatment plan and progress notes as vital for the person's progress in the program and that without which progress towards treatment goals and objectives may be hindered.
+Per Unit Hour Deliverables: Professional Services Fees Defined As: A group that includes the provision of evidence-based treatment curriculum addressing the individual's behavioral health needs.
+Allows for supportive therapy interventions to an individual in a group dynamic to provide affirmation, normalization and recognition of strength and character defects as it relates to substance use disorder or dependence. \$20.00 Per Unit Hour Deliverables: Professional Services Fees